Crystallographic Helly Groups: Virtually nilpotent groups and injectivity

 For any integer $k \ge 1$ let $B_k(1)$ be the ball of radius $k$ centered at the identity $1 \in G_{\infty}$ and let $B_k(0)$ be the ball of radius $k$ centered at the origin $0$ in $\bigl(\R^n,|\cdot|_{\infty}\bigr)$.
 Let $f_1 \colon B_1(1) \to B_1(0)$ be any isometry.
 By Mankiewicz's generalization of the Mazur-Ulam Theorem \cite{Mankiewicz:1972}, for each $k > 1$ there is a unique isometry $f_k \colon B_k(1) \to B_k(0)$ extending $f_1$.
 Then $f = \cup_{k \ge 1} f_k$ is an isometry from $\cup_{k \ge 1} B_k(1) = G_{\infty}$ to $\bigl(\R^n,|\cdot|_{\infty}\bigr)$. \end{proof}

-\begin{thm} \thmlabel{nilpotent} Let $G$ be a virtually nilpotent Helly group.
-Then $G$ is virtually abelian. \end{thm} \begin{proof} Since $G$ is Helly, it is finitely generated.
+\begin{thm} \thmlabel{nilpotent} Let $G$ be a virtually nilpotent coarsely injective group.
+Then $G$ is virtually abelian. \end{thm} \begin{proof} Since $G$ acts metrically properly and coboundedly on a roughly geodesic metric space, it is finitely generated.
 Let $N < G$ be a finite index nilpotent subgroup of $G$.
 Then $N$ is finitely generated.
 The finite order elements of $N$ form a finite normal subgroup $\tor(N)$ \cite[Theorem~2.25 and Theorem~2.26]{clement:nilpotent}.
 Let $N' = N/\tor(N)$ be the quotient group.
 Let $M$ be the real Mal'cev completion of $N'$ \cite{malcev:completion}.
 Then $M$ is a simply connected nilpotent Lie group and $N'$ is a uniform lattice in $M$.
 Let $\mathfrak{m}$ be the Lie algebra of $M$.